vanshika6036/QIRA/README.md

 # QIRA - Quantum Integrated Risk Analytics
 **Hybrid Quantum-Classical Machine Learning for Early Disease Detection**

-QuantumDx is a prototype that explores the use of **hybrid quantum-classical machine learning** for early disease detection.
+QIRA is a prototype that explores the use of **hybrid quantum-classical machine learning** for early disease detection.

 ### Pipeline